 -Increase Cultural Diversity through events, activities, and bilingual presence

 -Host Informational Tables in East Campus Student Center with Spirit Packs

 -Continued use of the Six Factors with direct measurement

 Six Ways You Will Be Successful at MJC

 MJC is committed to live transformation!
 We do this through educational programs and services informed by the latest approaches to teaching and learning.
 MJC is a dynamic, innovative environment meeting needs of the ever-changing populations of our regional community.

 We invite you to join us in a partnership for your success!
 Our role in the partnership is to thoughtfully and meaningfully integrate the RP Group research findings related to the Six Success Factors of Student Achievement.

-Award Recipient-Congrats to MJC Campus Life Program Specialist Megan Lee.
-Megan was selected by the college as recipient of the 2017 Distinguished Classified Staff Award for her outstanding service and dedication.
+Award Recipient-Congrats to MJC Campus Life Program Assistant John Griffin.
+John was selected by the college as recipient of the 2018 Distinguished Classified Staff Award for his outstanding service and dedication.